Shehariyar-F-S/Migrants-Rights-Guidance-Platform/README.md

 pypdf
 streamlit
 ollama
-Install and set up Ollama
+4. Install and configure Ollama

-Install Ollama from its official site.
+Install Ollama from its official site

 Pull the Llama 3 model:

 bash
 ollama pull llama3
-Make sure running this works:
+Test that it runs:

 bash
 ollama run llama3
-Add your PDFs
+5. Add PDFs

-Place your legal PDFs in the data/ folder:
+Place your legal PDFs inside the data/ directory, for example:

 text
 data/